SAP-samples/teched2023-DA261/exercises/ex3/README.md

 – represented through arrows linking the tasks in the Gantt chart).

-130. Select the General Task (**2023 Annual Sales Plan - United States General Task** in the image below) in the task list and activate the Details side panel.
+130. Select the General Task (**2023 Annual Sales Plan - United States General Task** in the image below) in the task list and open the Details side panel.

 <img src="./images/image19.png" style="width:900px;height:610px;"/>